 The Gardens are also the venue for a wide variety of public and civic events: concerts, plays and parades; fun days, festivals, fairs and fireworks.
 And there is remarkable architecture.
 History is all around.
 The ruins of the C11th Benedictine Abbey lie within the Gardens, the neighbouring Cathedral dominates the view and the main entrance is through the massive C14th Abbey Gate.

 A century ago, the Gardens were the property of the Marquess of Bristol, but through a leasehold agreement with the Council, they became a free public park.
-Today they are owned by St. Edmundsbury Borough Council, and managed by the Council in conjunction with English Heritage.
-Their quality is recognised by the award of Green Flag status for the last four years.
+Today they are owned by West Suffolk Council, and managed by the Council in conjunction with English Heritage.

-The Gardens are free and open to the public during daylight hours throughout the year.
-For further information on their history and facilities visit:
+Entry to the Gardens is free and they are open to the public during daylight hours throughout the year.